 music and audio models.
 Aside from ethnographic techniques, I often draw

-more broadly from sociology, Marxist theory, music history, sound studies,
+more broadly from anthropology, Marxist theory, music history, sound

-Currently I’m carrying out field work at IRCAM.
-Before that, I lived in
+IV) carrying out field work at IRCAM.
+Before that, I lived in Montréal for

-Montréal for three years doing research at and McGill University’s Sound
+three years doing research at McGill University’s Sound Processing and

-Processing and Control Lab (SPCL).
-I’m grew up in Brooklyn, New York.
+Control Lab (SPCL).
+I grew up in Brooklyn, New York.